ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 ## Do we need a new solution&quest;

-These distributed systems are not an entirely new, there are systems across the world that already achieve this functionality today, and have done for years.
+These distributed systems are not an entirely new, there are systems across the world that already achieve this functionality today and have done for years.

 I do think however, that given the larger datasets, and the more integrations that need to happen locally, we should look at modern ways to achieve this.